How to design your chicken farm to face tropical storms

-	The recent damages caused by Hurricane Florence in the Carolinas, which has resulted in the death of millions of chickens, illustrated the dangers to poultry farms and production arising from heavy rain and violent wind caused by extreme tropical storms or weather conditions.
+The recent damages caused by Hurricane Dorian in the Bahamas, illustrated the dangers to poultry farms and production arising from heavy rain and violent wind caused by extreme tropical storms or weather conditions.

-	We at Agrotop hope that all farmers in the path of Hurricane Florence and the Ompong typhoon storm in the Philippines are safe and that their farms remained undamaged.
+We at Agrotop hope that all farmers in the path of Hurricane Dorian are safe and that their farms remained undamaged.
 These recent storms illustrate, however, the need of farmers to plan ahead to protect themselves against damages arising by tropical storms.

 When planning a new farm there are some essential points that should be taken into consideration:

 - Farm position – When the farm is still on the drawing board you should examine whether the land liable to flooding?
 The best thing is to check the history of the land over as many years past as possible.
 One disastrous flood can have terrible consequences.

 - Access roads – examine all roads leading to the farm and assure that they are reliable to blockage.
 If not, you should consider the size of feed and gas storage to design, to have enough for worst case scanarios.